Implemented by the European Commission as part of the Copernicus Programme

 Overview

-To provide information on both ongoing and upcoming flood events, GloFAS combines information from satellites, models and in-situ measurements to produce:
+To provide information on both upcoming and ongoing flood events, GloFAS combines information from satellites, models and in-situ measurements to produce:

 Meteorological forecasts

-GloFAS forecasts are produced using the latest ensemble of Numerical Weather Prediction (NWP) forecasts of the ECMWF IFS.
-The medium- and extended-range ensemble runoff outputs are used for GloFAS forecasts, and the long-range SEAS5 ensemble runoff is used for GloFAS Seasonal.
+GloFAS forecasts are produced using the latest ensemble of Numerical Weather Prediction (NWP) forecasts of the ECMWF Integrated Forecast System (IFS).
+The medium- and extended-range ensemble outputs are used for GloFAS forecasts, and the long-range SEAS5 ensemble is used for GloFAS Seasonal forecast.

 SEAS5 is the ensemble seasonal forecast of ECMWF (operational since 5 November 2017), and one of the seasonal forecast models of the Copernicus Climate Change Service.
 It consists of 51 members at ~36 km horizontal resolution.
-In GloFAS Seasonal, once a month
+Based on SEAS5, GloFAS Seasonal forecasts provide hydrological outlooks which show the likelihood of high or low flows within the coming sixteen weeks in a region and the GloFAS river network once a month.

 Hydrological Model

 A hydrological model transforms the meteorological forcing forecasts into hydrological forecasts by mimicking the hydrological land processes by a set of equations.
-In GloFAS, the hydrological model LISFLOOD is used for medium- and seasonal-range forecasts.
+The hydrological model Open Source LISFLOOD has been used to generate GloFAS medium- and seasonal-range forecasts starting from GloFAS v3.1 (May 2021).